 About Ruth...

-Ruth Phillips is a modern and baroque cellist, a mindfulness coach, founder of The Breathing Bow, co-founder of InsideOut Musician and a writer.....
+Ruth Phillips is a modern and baroque cellist, a mindfulness meditation teacher and mentor, a performance coach, founder of The Breathing Bow, co-founder of InsideOut Musician and a writer.....

 Ruth is masterful at guiding musicians to become aware of and connect with their breath.
 Her warmth and knowledge shine through her teaching, and the result is bowing - and breathing - which is fluid and alive!